petarilievCS/petarilievCS/README.md

 In addition, I joined the iOS Engineering team at ServiceNow in order to gain further professional experience in the area.
 During this period, I also learned Flutter in order to make my applications cross-platform.
 On the side, I've also learned a lot about backend development, specifically in Python (Flask, SQLAlchemy, MySQL), and competitive programming in C++.

 Moving on, in my Junior year in college, I learned more about parallel programming using pThreads and OpenMP in C/C++, as well as Data Science using Python (Pandas, NumPy, Matplotlib, Seaborn).
+In the next semster, I went on exchange at the University of New South Wales in Sydney, Australia, where I improved my SQL skills by taking a Database Systems course and took an introductory Artificial Intelligence course.